 You may not want to force end users to perform an identity verification unless you need it for regulatory purposes.
 However, you can provide them with additional perks if identity verification is introduced as a security and fraud reduction feature.

 Although cryptocurrencies still lack regulation in many regions, their impact on global finance and online transactions will sooner or later require regulation.
-Even if your company is not a VASP now, it may be considered to be one in the future when the corresponding laws are released.
+Even if your company is not a Virtual Asset Service Provider now, it may be considered a VASP crypto, VASP NFT or related business in the future when the corresponding laws are released.
 Therefore, if you are somehow engaged with virtual assets, taking precautions now can create a smoother transition for future compliance.